DigiBP/25DIGIBP4/README.md

 # 📝 Introduction

-Our project is a real-life process within a global food&beverage machinery manufacturer and is a key supporting process to the company´s core sales process of selling food&beverage machinery including its repair and maintenance parts.
-This order-to-shipment process involves 4 departments and covers the work ranging from processing the purchase order (PO) to preparing and shipping the ordered goods.
-With over 600 customers and 2500 orderlines processed monthly, the process requires a close followup across all involved departments to fulfill custoemer orders as soon as possible as a main driver behind customer satisfaction.
+Our project is a real-life process within a global food & beverage machinery manufacturer and is a key supporting process to the company´s core sales process of selling food & beverage machinery including its repair and maintenance parts.
+This order-to-shipment process involves four departments and covers the work ranging from processing the purchase order (PO) to preparing and shipping the ordered goods.
+With over 600 customers and 2'500 orderlines processed monthly, the process requires a close followup across all involved departments to fulfill customer orders as soon as possible as a main driver behind customer satisfaction.

 # 🧩 Challanges of the Process

-One of the major challenges is manual work related to the processing of PO and manual checks of goods availability which negatively affects the performance and efficiency.
-Process also relies on manual communication when checking the availability of orderd goods eespecially at the point when the goods availability check has been performed by cutomer service who, depending on the outcome of this availability check, must inform the relevant colleagues (either Procurement or Dispatch) to carry on with the execution of the process.
+One of the major challenges is manual work related to the processing of PO and manual checks of goods availability, which negatively affects the performance and efficiency.
+The process also relies on manual communication when checking the availability of orderd goods especially at the point when the goods availability check has been performed by cutomer service who, depending on the outcome of this availability check, must inform the relevant colleagues (either Procurement or Dispatch) to carry on with the execution of the process.
 Such level of manual and back-and-forth communication leads to a substantial amount of time spent on iterative and tidious messaging and ultimately generates time wastes especially if not followed up immediately by customer service or other departments.
 This might ultimately lead to dissatisfaction of customers and revenue losses.

 For a breakdown of specific challenges relative to this process see the below overview.